codolab/candy/README.md

 # Performance

 When the css rule is injected in your application, it's mapped with a class and cached.
 That's mean it will never be injected again.
 So, Candy avoids unnecessary computation.
 It's just return the same class for the next render times.

-# The Runtime Trade-off

-Candy is hight performance.
-However, It's still javascript.
-Even if you use candy-moon, The runtime footprint need to compute style with the `styled-system` before generating class.
-So, you will need to consider using more lazy load or other alternatives.

 # What's next?